They’re keeping you warm

 They’re still interviewing other candidates.
 Scheduling interviews always takes longer than everyone wants it to, but the fact is, coordinating everyone’s calendars is not always easy.

 A key decision-maker hasn’t weighed in.
-Maybe they’re busy with another corporate priority, maybe they’re on vacation, or there’s a company holiday, but they have to be consulted about the hiring decision.
+Maybe they’re busy with another corporate priority, maybe they’re out sick or on vacation, but this one person has to be consulted about the hiring decision.
 (Trust me, the hiring manager and recruiter are also frustrated by this.)

 They loved you, but there’s another finalist.
 Both of you were well qualified for the job, altogether delightful, and appeared to be a good fit.
 It’s a hiring manager’s dream!
 But, based on some factor beyond your control, they decided to proceed first with the other finalist.

-Perhaps the other candidate was referred by an employee.
-Maybe they bonded with the hiring manager because they both have Golden Retrievers or both completed Tough Mudders last year.
-It could be the other candidate was available to start sooner than you are.
-All else being equal, sometimes the most random tidbits end up factoring into the decision process.
+But why weren’t you first choice?
+Could be any number of reasons.
+Perhaps the other candidate was referred by another employee.
+Maybe they bonded with the hiring manager because they both have Golden Retrievers, or went to the same university, or completed Tough Mudders last year.
+All else being equal, sometimes the most random tidbits end up factoring into an otherwise measured and impartial decision process.

 If this is what’s going on, the employer is buying time to check references and extend an offer to the other finalist first.
-They are probably going back and forth negotiating compensation or other factors.
+They might be going back and forth negotiating compensation or other factors.
 All of this takes some time.

-The employer doesn’t want to cut you loose until the other candidate accepts their offer.
-If he/she declines their offer, then they’ll offer it to you.
+But, until the other candidate accepts, the employer doesn’t want to cut you loose.
+If they decline it, then you’ll get an offer.
 You’re not hearing from them because the other finalist is taking a few days to consider the offer.

 They are keeping you warm.

-Please resist the urge to stand on principle here.
 Do not feel insulted that they didn’t choose you first.
+Please resist the urge to stand on principle.
 You wanted that job, right?
-Hang in there, if you can.
+And you still want it?
+Then hang in there, if you can.
 Be patient.
 The delay doesn’t necessarily mean it’s a no.

 Should you call?
 You may check in, but don’t pester.
 It’s ok to send one note (email, or text, if you’ve been invited to do so) to the hiring manager and/or the recruiter to ask how the decision-making is going, and ask if they need more information to help them make their decision.
-(They probably don’t.)
-Reaching out like this reaffirms your interest in the position.
-If their silence continues for longer than two weeks, then feel free to check in again, because that’s too long, and courtesy dictates that you should expect an explanation for the delay.
+They probably don’t, but asking is a way to invite conversation, and to reaffirm your interest in the position.
+If their silence continues for longer than two weeks, then feel free to check in again, because that’s too long, and courtesy dictates that an explanation for the delay is not an unreasonable expectation.

 Don’t pause your search while you’re waiting!
-You don’t want to miss out on other opportunities that may arise while you’re on hold with this other job.
+You don’t want to miss out on other opportunities that may arise while you’re waiting to hear from this other job.
 What if you receive an offer from another employer?
 Then you could be in the position of keeping the first employer warm!
 Remember – this is a two-way negotiation.

 Now, let’s say they finally get back to you.
 The message is that it was a difficult decision, but they decided to pursue another candidate whose background and skills were a better match for the position.
 They thank you for your interest in the company and wish you every success in your future endeavors.